daleao/sdv/Enchantments/README.md

 </div>

-## What this is
+## What This Is

 This mod replaces vanilla weapon enchantments with an entirely new and significantly more interesting collection.
 It also adds a few slingshot-exclusive enchantments.

+In addition, this mod rebalances the Jade gemstone enchantment, increase it's 10% bonus to 50%.
+The vanilla version is completely useless at 10% because it's the same amount given by Ruby Enchantment, except that the Ruby applies to every hit, while the Jade only applies to critical hits.
+This change in non-optional.

-In addition, this mod optionally replaces the generic vanilla "Forged" text in weapon tooltips with actual configurable gemstone sockets.
+Finally, this mod optionally replaces the generic vanilla "Forged" text in weapon tooltips with actual configurable gemstone sockets.

 ## Melee Weapon Enchantments